Itsme-aniketghosh/aide_summer/Lab01-intro-programming-python/Lab01-lecture-guide.md

 ## Learning Objectives
-By the end of this class, students will be able to:
+By the end of this lab, students will be able to:
 - **Core Programming:** Understand variables, data types, and basic programming concepts
 - **String Processing:** Manipulate and format strings using Python methods
 - **Data Structures:** Work with lists, dictionaries, and sets effectively